Consent — the ultimate lawful basis for processing personal data by mobile apps? Think again.

-Damyan Todorov is currently working as an external DPO and privacy consultant towards GDPR implementation and complaince.
+Damyan Todorov, CIPP/E, is currently working as an external DPO and privacy consultant towards GDPR implementation and compliance.
 Completed LLM Law & Technology at Tilburg University in 2017.
-Find Damyan on LinkedIn.
+Find Damyan on LinkedIn or his personal website.

 If you appreciate this article, please click the 👏 button and share to help others find & comment it!
 Feel free to leave a comment below.

 GDPR, Article 6

 Opinion 02/2013 on apps on smart devices, WP Article 29, p.14, 2013

 Privacy and data protection in mobile applications, ENISA, 2017

 Guidelines on the protection of personal data processed by mobile applications provided by European Union institutions, EDPS, 2016

 Opinion 13/2011 on Geolocation services on smart mobile devices, WP 29, p.13